paperless-ngx/paperless-ngx/docs/configuration.rst

     specify a polling interval in seconds here, which will then cause paperless to periodically check your consumption directory for changes.

-    Defaults to 0, which disables polling and uses filesystem notifiactions.
+    Defaults to 0, which disables polling and uses filesystem notifications.

 PAPERLESS_CONSUMER_DELETE_DUPLICATES=<bool>
     When the consumer detects a duplicate document, it will not touch the